gir-ma/CSE110-projects-and-lab/index.md

 ### 14. Hiding Content with Comments

-Comments allow me to include notes or temporarily hide sections of my document, making it easier to manage and maintain my code or writing. for example I can hide this message by typing it like this: \<!-- This section is currently under construction.
+Comments allow me to include notes or temporarily hide sections of my document, making it easier to manage and maintain my code or writing. for example I can hide this message by typing it like this:<br> \<!-- This section is currently under construction.
 Stay tuned for updates! -->

 ### 15. Ignoring Markdown Formatting \